Welcome to today's edition of the Rush 24-7 podcast.

 They actually did it.

-And until the new Black Panthers do something other than just stand outside a polling place with their hands in their pockets, they're not going to be properly respected by the real Black Panthers.
+And until the new Black Panthers do something other than just stand outside a polling place with their hands in their pockets, they're not going to be properly respected with the real Black Panthers.

 And I imagine the old Black Panthers are not all that impressed the Justice Department dropping charges.

-I'm sorry, Cox.
+I'm sorry, Cox, Cox Newspapers.

 And I found this because the story mentions me.

-It's from the Seattle Times, but it's datelined West Palm Beach, Florida.
+It's from the Seattle Times, but it's datelined, West Palm Beach, Florida.

-And the headline, drilling off Cuba could be sticky proposition.
+And the headline, drilling off Cuba, could be sticky proposition.

 Now listen to the way this thing starts.